kgroveshok/z80-homebrew/DEV-DIARY.md

 .
 ENTER

+.
+ENTER

+Displays 456 and returns to prompt (OK)
-Displays 123 and crashes (FAIL)
+Displays 123 then goes off (FAIL)

 (d) Objective: Process muliple items in a single parse

-123 456 .
+6 2 .
 ENTER

-6 2 .
-DOT

-Pushes 6 as string (FAIL) and then exits (FAIL)
+Pushes 6 as string (FAIL) and then displays 2 and then crashes (OK)

+.
+ENTER

+Crashes (FAIL)

+Crashes with 1 2 3 . .

-(e) TODO Objective: Add two numbers on TOS and display the result
+(3) TODO Objective: Add two numbers on TOS and display the result